Alxelio/bmi_Santander/README.md

 # Number 9
 I renamed all files and classes just to follow the standard / default which ones required in Flutter.
 I also tried to make some improvements.

+# Number 10
+For the reason which in the functions.dart the class CalculatorFunctions isn't in the statefullWidget, in fact, I was not allowed to change indeed the state of the variable result for other parts of code.
+So I changed the logic of this code as I did and everyone can see it below.